Retirement Savings Benefits FAQs

 Please reference Understanding Traditional vs. Roth Contributions [pdf] for more information.
-The HR Service Center cannot give specific tax or investment advice.
+HR Services staff cannot give specific tax or investment advice.
 If you have questions regarding which investment you should choose, you may want to schedule a counseling session with a TIAA representative.
 You can also view Roth account information on the IRS website.

 I plan on retiring soon.
 What do I need to do?

 For retirement savings guidance, please set up a one-on-one meeting with TIAA as soon as possible.
-You can also view the Retirement page of the Human Resources website for more information on preparing for retirement from the university.
+You can also view the Retirement page for more information on preparing for retirement from the university.

 I am leaving the university.
 How do I get access to my money after I leave?

-Contact TIAA to set up a one-on-one meeting with a representative or call the HR Service Center to request a distribution form.
+Contact TIAA to set up a one-on-one meeting with a representative or call HR Services to request a distribution form.

 Can I meet with someone to get advice on how I should be investing my retirement savings?